 Armed with binders of primary source material and large blowups of the two most famous balloon photos from this site, we proceeded to cross muddy streams and climb over fallen logs.
 Down into this protected hollow – a wide region bordered by steep sides that would have protected the balloons on the ground – we pondered the landscape and attempted to line up the photos.
 Processing the landscape all around them, the three historians came to the conclusion that we, standing along the muddy banks of the Powhite, were positioned roughly where Lowe conducted his ballooning operations in the summer of 1862.
 Flicking a few spiders off of my backpack I pulled out the satellite images of this region and drew my finger to this spot on the map.
 Bingo.
 Lowe’s famous ballooning camp at Gaines’ Mill and our new target tract were joined at the northwestern boundary.
 So in addition to saving the Confederate right flank of the Gaines’ Mill battlefield, we were now also in position to save a portion of maybe the most famous Civil War ballooning site in America.

 So as you contemplate the opportunity to save a remarkable piece of the Gaines’ Mill battlefield, I do hope that you will also consider the “hallowed air” above it.
-This Gaines’ Mill tract may be the first three-dimensional battlefield that the Civil War Trust and its many supporters will have had the honor to save and preserve for posterity.
+This Gaines’ Mill tract may be the first three-dimensional battlefield that the American Battlefield Trust and its many supporters will have had the honor to save and preserve for posterity.